Getting a Change Management certification

 Who is the Change Management certification for?

-In our experience, delegates on our Change Management certification courses are most frequently change leaders, change practitioners and other professionals involved in business transformation.
+In our experience, delegates on our Change Management certification courses, in South Africa, Russia and Turkey, are most frequently change leaders, change practitioners and other professionals involved in business transformation.
 Other attendees include project management or project team members, IT professionals, HR business partners, continuous improvement specialists or others who wish to improve their skills.

 The role of change practitioners